-Legend has it Percy would deliberately delay his arrival at Clayhithe Bridge by parking up on the opposite side.
+Legend has it that Percy would deliberately delay his arrival at Clayhithe Bridge by parking up on the opposite side.
 This would allow all the other match entrants to 'pool up', believing that Percy was giving the match a 'miss'.
-Two minutes before the draw started Percy and his brothers etc would turn up.
+Two minutes before the draw started, Percy and his brothers would turn up.

-In 1970 he won the 200-peg sell-out 'Waterbeach Charity' open on the Cam with 25-3-8 using a loaded slider float justifying his nickname 'The King of the Cam'.
+In 1970 he won the 200-peg sell-out Waterbeach Charity Open on the Cam with 25-3-8, using a loaded slider float justifying his nickname 'the King of the Cam'.

-Like all the great anglers Percy was a great all-rounder, winning many more matches including the 'Cartwright Cup' on the Cam, the 'We Three Trophy', the 'Wilmore Bowl' on the Middle Ouse, the 'Shipstones' on the Trent at Newark, the 'Littleport Open' on the Ouse plus matches on the Witham, Relief Channel, Welland etc, etc.
+Like all the great anglers Percy was a brilliant all-rounder, winning many more matches including the Cartwright Cup on the Cam, the We Three Trophy, the Wilmore Bowl on the Middle Ouse, the Shipstones on the Trent at Newark, the Littleport Open on the Ouse, plus matches on the Witham, Relief Channel, Welland and more.

-Percy fished for England in the World Championships on the Mincio Canal, Italy in 1971 alongside Dave Dowcra, Frank Howse, Ian Roffe, Wally Davison and Bill Clarke.
+Percy fished for England in the World Championships on the Mincio Canal, Italy, in 1971 alongside Dave Dowcra, Frank Howse, Ian Roffe, Wally Davison and Bill Clarke.
 He took 111 fish for a total of 530 grams and 11th place in his section.
-Percy went on to represent England at a number of other International matches recording an individual win in the 1977 European Championships.
+Percy went on to represent England at a number of other international matches, recording an individual win in the 1977 European Championships.

 Percy switched from the float to the leger using three worms and two casters.
 He used the old angling trick of 'plucking' the bait to entice those shy bream to feed.
-Percy caught consistently until the end of the match to finish up with 15 fish for 40-2-8.
+Percy caught consistently until the end of the match, to finish up with 15 fish for 40-2-8.

-The Angling Times headlines for 2nd October 1974 said it all, 'Happiness is Cigar-Shaped', a reference to the Havana trademark cigar of Cambridge angling legend Percy Anderson.
-'The beaming smile and huge cigar said it all.
+The Angling Times headlines for 2 October 1974 said it all, "Happiness is Cigar-Shaped", a reference to Percy's trademark Havana cigar.
+"The beaming smile and huge cigar said it all.
 Percy had won the National.
-And there was one thing every angler agreed on – it couldn’t have happened to a nicer bloke.'
+And there was one thing every angler agreed on – it couldn’t have happened to a nicer bloke."

 Percy took up the sport utilising a willow stick, a length of catgut and a bent pin baited with bread.
 Top Cambridge angler, Bob Parr, coached Percy and he rose through the ranks eventually to international status.
 An all-round sportsman he played professional football for West Bromwich Albion, Stockport County and Cambridge United, and became a county level player in outdoor and indoor bowls, snooker, pool and table tennis.

-As Ivan’s close friend and angling road show colleague for 40 years, it was entirely fitting that Percy wrote 'The Complete Angler' in 2005 as his own personal tribute to Ivan who passed away in 2004.
-The little booklet is a collectors’ gem.
+As Ivan’s close friend and angling road show colleague for 40 years, it was entirely fitting that Percy wrote 'The Complete Angler' in 2005 as his own personal tribute to Ivan, who passed away in 2004.
+The little booklet is a collector’s gem.
 All the proceeds went to the Papworth Hospital.